dieterich-lab/pulseR-paper/raw_data.md

         > fact that they carry a non- negligible part of pre-existing RNA.
         > This is introducing a bias especially towards longer
         > genes given our short labeling pulse of 5 minutes

+    - gtf + count table for transcription units. gtf line number is not compatible with any TU number in the paper.
+No possibility to join this tables.